-Qualification: Full membership is open to Chief Information Officers (CIO) or equivalent Senior Information Technology executive managers, including Chief Information Security Officers (CISOs) with functional responsibility for IT leadership in their organization.
+Qualification: Full membership is open to Chief Information Officers (CIOs) or equivalent Senior Information Technology executive managers, including Chief Information Security Officers (CISOs) with functional responsibility for IT leadership in their organization.

 Membership Cost: $750 plus applicable tax per year

 Qualification: A person employed by a university or college who teaches or is a faculty member, teaching a minimum of a half time course load at their institution in business or technology stream.
 This membership is subject to annual re-qualification.
 This category does not apply to IT professionals working in an IT capacity in the field of education.

 Membership Cost: $375 plus applicable taxes per year